Eluinhost/generator-angularjs-silex/README.md

 Generates a controller with the name given for the component that is asked for (provide --component=name to skip the prompt).
 Automatically adds the generated file to the index.html

+`angularjs-silex:constant`

+Generates a constant with the name given for the component that is asked for (provide --component=name to skip the prompt).
+Automatically adds the generated file to the index.html

+`angularjs-silex:decorator`

+Generates a decorator with the name given for the component that is asked for (provide --component=name to skip the prompt).
+Automatically adds the generated file to the index.html

+`angularjs-silex:directive`

+Generates a directive with the name given for the component that is asked for (provide --component=name to skip the prompt).
+Automatically adds the generated file to the index.html

+`angularjs-silex:factory`

+Generates a factory with the name given for the component that is asked for (provide --component=name to skip the prompt).
+Automatically adds the generated file to the index.html

+`angularjs-silex:filter`

+Generates a filter with the name given for the component that is asked for (provide --component=name to skip the prompt).
+Automatically adds the generated file to the index.html

+`angularjs-silex:provider`

+Generates a provider with the name given for the component that is asked for (provide --component=name to skip the prompt).
+Automatically adds the generated file to the index.html

+`angularjs-silex:service`

+Generates a service with the name given for the component that is asked for (provide --component=name to skip the prompt).
+Automatically adds the generated file to the index.html

+`angularjs-silex:value`

+Generates a value with the name given for the component that is asked for (provide --component=name to skip the prompt).
+Automatically adds the generated file to the index.html

 `angularjs-silex:style`

 Generates a SASS partial with the name given for the component that is asked for (provide --component=name to skip the